-I hope these November printable writing prompts will spark your imagination as you build a daily journaling habit.
+I hope these November printable writing prompts will spark your imagination as you build a journaling habit.
+Don’t forget to check out more journal writing prompts and November journaling ideas to keep you inspired to write.

 If there’s one thing I know about journaling, it’s never completely predictable.
 Perhaps you won’t stick to straightforward journaling about your day, but find yourself in a fantasy world of fiction or altered reality.